MSF-UK/HHOT-Handbook/README.md

 More information on form accessibility and use can be found here: (http://support.kobotoolbox.org/collecting-data/recommended-devices-for-data-collection)

-# Phase 5: Downloading Your Data
+# Phase 5: How to download your data

 Objectives of step
 * To export your data from Kobo Toolkit into Excel in order to then input your data into HHOT.